EmeritusTechCourse/xp_java_problem_set_mocking/README.md

 ### Goal

-Provide an implementation for `OrmTest` using manually created mocks.
+Provide an implementation for `OrmTest`.